NEWS & EVENTS with JAWA Off Road Campers

 Australian off road hybrid camper, view of the off road caravan coupling

-• Nose weight: This is the weight exerted on the tow ball of your vehicle by the caravan.
+• Nose Weight: This is the weight exerted on the tow ball of your vehicle by the caravan.
 It needs to be balanced to ensure stable towing.

 • Payload Capacity: The maximum allowable weight you can add to your caravan, including equipment, belongings, water and passengers.
 This will depend on the make and model of your caravan or camper.